 She always carried lots of equipment in her car for all kinds of emergencies, and she was happy now that it included a long strong rope – one long enough and strong enough to create a protecting sling for bring the cow up.
 She wished she could get her car close enough to use as a wench.

-Just then, the buffalo emitted another bellowing sound and said something to his friends below.
+Just then, the bison emitted another bellowing sound and said something to his friends below.
 Nancy turned to look at him.
 He was a fine specimen… although not fully grown, he was huge and obviously strong… strong enough to lift the cow from her ledge, if he had arms but of course, he didn’t have arms.

 “The big is leaving,” Willard called approaching the rim’s edge just above Sally and the others.